-Synergistic Impact of Servant and Women’s Leadership on Organizational Performance: Evidence from Indonesia’s High Prosecutor’s Offices
+The Impact of Servant and Women's Leadership on Organizational Performance in Indonesia’s High Prosecutor's Office

 Servant leadership Organizational performance Prosecutorial institutions Women Indonesia